yash-sharma1/docs-site/docs/api-reference/cli.md

 ## Use CLI for Different Blockchain

 `bnbcli` will save data about validatorset changes at home of `bnbcli`.
 Once you want to use `bnbcli` for different blockchains, for example, you want to use it change to different chain or we rebuild the chain, the data will be stale.
-In order to swtich between blockchains, you need clean data folder or create a new home folder for bnbcli with `--home` flag.
+In order to swtich between blockchains, you need clean data folder `rm -rf ~/.bnbcli/.bnblite/`  or create a new home folder for bnbcli with `--home` flag.